Pengeace/MGRFE-GaRFE/README.md

+# MGRFE
 ## About this repository

-Here is about "MGRFE: multilayer recursive feature elimination based on embedded genetic algorithm for cancer classification".
-The detailed information are available at the file *MGRFE.pdf*.
+It is for the paper of "MGRFE: multilayer recursive feature elimination based on embedded genetic algorithm for cancer classification".
+The detailed information is available at the file *MGRFE.pdf*.

-In this repository, you can find all 19 datasets for cancer classification used by MGRFE, our source code and the generated results.
+In this repository, you can find our whole source codes, the generated results and all 19 data sets for cancer classification used by MGRFE.

 ## About MGRFE-GaRFE